How We Started

-Founded in 2023, Change Up Sports is the charitable arm of Philadelphia Adult League Softball (PALS), a mixed-gender recreational softball league with an emphasis on community engagement and inclusion based in the Mill Creek neighborhood of West Philadelphia, Pennsylvania.
+Founded in 2023, Change Up Sports is a 501(c)(3) tax-exempt non-profit that is the charitable arm of Philadelphia Adult League Softball (PALS), a mixed-gender recreational softball league with an emphasis on community engagement and inclusion based in the Mill Creek neighborhood of West Philadelphia, Pennsylvania.

 Since starting PALS in 2012, we knew that we wanted the league to be more than just about softball and what happens on the field, and sought to use the platform as a way to engage and harness the power of so many players and teams in supporting the great work that was already going on in the surrounding neighborhood and beyond.
 We were fortunate to find an amazing community of players who embraced this vision and who were equally committed to making a difference through softball, and this enabled us to support a wide range of projects in Philadelphia and internationally through monetary and in-kind donations (from league fees and player contributions) as well as through group volunteer efforts.